yveszb38/docs/pages/learn/manage/configuration.md

 ## Variable list

-This list contains configuration variables that can be used with resin.io devices, some of which will automatically appear for devices with supervisor v7.0.0 and greater.
+This list contains configuration variables that can be used with {{ $names.company.lower }} devices, some of which will automatically appear for devices with supervisor v7.0.0 and greater.
 While they may not automatically populate in the dashboard, most of these variables can still be used with older supervisor versions, so be sure to check the *Valid from* column:

 Name | Default | Description | Valid from
 --- | --- | --- | ---